-Gringo pricing is when you are charged more for something just because you are a foreigner living in or visiting Panama.
+Gringo pricing is when you are charged more for something just because you are a foreigner living in or a tourist visiting Panama.
 It can happen.
 It has happened to me a few times too.
 But there are things you can do to avoid being gringo priced.

 Gringo pricing is more likely to happen when you use a taxi.
-If you get in a taxi then tell them where you want to go without asking the price in advance, you may be in for a surprise when you arrive.
+If you get in a taxi and then tell them where you want to go without asking the price in advance, you may be in for a surprise when you arrive.
 Here’s an example:

-There are two solutions to avoid gringo pricing with a taxi: (1) use Uber where available because you will know the price before the driver arrives and the fee is charged to your credit card so no change is necessary, (2) when using a taxi always… ALWAYS.. ask for the price before getting in the cab.
+There are two solutions to avoid gringo pricing with a taxi: (1) use Uber where available because you will know the price before the driver arrives, and the fee is charged to your credit card, so no change is necessary, (2) when using a taxi always… ALWAYS.. ask for the price before getting in the cab.
 If you don’t like the price, use a different taxi or an Uber.

 DON’T LOOK LIKE A TOURIST

 The more you look like a tourist, the bigger chance you could be charged a gringo price.
 If you wear a flowery shirt, have a fanny pack, always have a backpack with you or have a big camera around your neck, you scream tourist (aka stick out like a sore thumb).
-Tourist are much more likely to experience gringo pricing than other foreigners living in Panama.
+Tourists are much more likely to experience gringo pricing than other foreigners in Panama.

-Sometimes it is gringo pricing and sometimes a company is just more expensive.
+Sometimes it is gringo pricing, and sometimes a company is just more expensive.

 THE PANAMA ‘GC’ TAX!

 Instead of only working with people who speak English (and paying the GC tax), hire non-English speakers too.
 If you don’t speak Spanish, you can use Google translate to communicate.
-Slowly, you will learn more Spanish and your workers will learn more English – so you can both communicate in Spanglish.
+Slowly, you will learn more Spanish, and your workers will learn more English – so you can communicate in Spanglish.

 AVOID GRINGO PRICING